C3 Corvette Tilt-Telescopic Steering Column Repair

-After a nice summer morning cruise, I stopped by a friend's house for a visit.
+After a nice August morning cruise, I stopped by a friend's house for a visit.
 Upon leaving, I got in my 1982 Corvette, put the key in the ignition, and turned it forward.
 Nothing.
 I turned the key back and tried it again.
 Nothing, not even the usual resistance that should spring the key back.

 My first thought was the key cylinder had broken.
 After all, the car was 30 years old.
 Little did I know I was in for a crash course in Corvette tilt-telescope steering column repair.